tungdn3/RecipeShare/README.md

       > Audience is the identity of your API application in Auth0.
 If it is not provided, an opaque access token will be returned instead.
 It is a token that does not have any payload.
 You cannot use that token to access your BE API.
 It will return 401.
 - Create an Auth0 "Machine to Machine" application
   - Select the Auth0 API above as the API to authorize for invocation
-  - After creating, on the app, navigate to the APIs tab and enable "Authorized" for the **Auth0 Management API**
+  - After creating, on the app
+    - Navigate to the APIs tab and enable "Authorized" for the **Auth0 Management API**
       - This is needed because our BE apps will use this M2M credential to get user info from Auth0
+    - Click the "chevron down button" to expand the permissions section and select the **read:users**
 - Update **Auth0** section in the `appsettings.json` files
   - `Domain`: your Auth0 domain
   - `Audience`: Identifier of the Auth0 API app above